pepedocs/srescience/docs/documentation/observability.md

 - Expose service variable values
 - Enable service monitoring

+## Effective Service Monitoring
+Observability promotes effective service monitoring by increasing the availability of observable service variables and therefore providing flexibility in monitor implementation.

+## Efficient Service Monitoring
+Observability promotes efficient service monitoring by optimizing on exposure of the most valuable service variables in order to create effective monitors.

 In practice, observability is usually a two-step process.
 The first step is the collection of service variables, and the second step is the exportation of these service variables to a [monitoring](./monitoring.md) platform.

+##

 <br/>